88th Infantry Regiment (United States): Unit history

 Attached to the U.S. Army Infantry School at Fort Benning, Georgia, the unit was authorized a strength of 27 officers and 500 enlisted men.
 In May 1942 it was moved to Fort Bragg, North Carolina, and expanded into the 88th Glider Infantry Regiment.
 All equipment and personnel assigned to the regiment were designed to be carried in the Waco CG-4A glider.

 The regiment was stationed at Fort Meade, South Dakota, from February to November 1943.
 Troops were trained in infantry tactics including forced night marches, although they also had mock gliders and a tower north of the fort for practice parachute drops.
 The soldiers at Fort Meade were taken to Alliance, Nebraska, for their airborne training, and the glider pilots received their flight training there as well.
 In April 1943 the regiment was assigned to the 1st Airborne Infantry Brigade along with the 507th Parachute Infantry Regiment and the 326th Glider Infantry Regiment.
 Both the 88th GIR and the 326th GIR were organized as two-battalion regiments.

-The 88th was assigned to the 13th Airborne Division in December 1943 and moved to France in February 1945 but saw no combat.
-In March 1945 the 88th GIR was combined with the 326th Glider Infantry Regiment to form a three-battalion 326th Glider Infantry Regiment.
-This was in line with the reorganization previously completed by the 17th, 82nd, and 101st Airborne Divisions.
+The 88th was assigned to the 13th Airborne Division on 3 December 1943 and landed in France in February 1945 but saw no combat.
+On 1 March 1945, the 88th GIR was disbanded and its assets were used to form a third battalion in the 326th GIR.
+This was in line with similar reorganizations of the 17th, 82nd, and 101st Airborne Divisions that gave each a single three-battalion glider infantry regiment, rather than two, two-battalion glider regiments.